Bashir1999/alzheimers_data/README.md

 In all age groups, the "Diagnosis Negative" count is higher than the "Diagnosis Positive" count, which is expected, as not everyone in these age groups develops Alzheimer’s.
 However, the gap between "Diagnosis Negative" and "Diagnosis Positive" decreases with age, indicating a higher proportion of Alzheimer’s diagnoses in older age groups.

-The decline in both diagnosed and not diagnosed cases in the 90-94 age group could be due to a smaller population reaching this age or the increased mortality associated with advancing age, reducing the number of individuals in this category.
+The decline in both diagnosed and not diagnosed cases in the 90-94 age group could be due to a smaller population reaching this age or the increased mortality associated with advancing age, reducing the number of individuals in this category. <br /> <br /> <br />